Full Form of ADR

 How Does it Work?

 - These instruments can be liquidated by an investor in the market to convert back into cash.
-Banks profile details financials of such companies and the same are made available to the investors looking to invest in these ADRs.
+Banks profile details the financials of such companies, and the same is made available to the investors looking to invest in these ADRs.

 Types of ADRs